-In May 2017, the government changed the way apprenticeships were funded and introduced the Apprenticeship Levy – a new tax that funds apprenticeship training.
-Although the levy is aimed at large business, all were affected by this change.
+In 2017, the government changed the way apprenticeships were funded and introduced the Apprenticeship Levy.
+Although it is aimed at large businesses, all were affected by the introduction of the levy.

 Levy paying businesses

 All businesses with a wage bill of £3million or above are classed as levy paying businesses and will:

 - Be charged at 0.5% of their wage bill including all earnings that are subject to class 1 National Insurance contributions.

 - Be allocated a £15,000 Levy Allowance, so the business will pay 0.5% of their wage bill minus £15,000.

 - Have a 10% top-up to the fund deposited into your apprenticeship service account by the government.